journeyhorizon/coding-convention-and-guidelines/Gonative-Guideline.md

 - Remember that **Private Management Link** is private link, do not share not public in any where, with this link anyone can get app source code and modify app configs.

+## 2) Configure & Customize

+Add your own app icon and branding, then configure push notifications and other features to optimize your app.

+###

+## 3) Publish & Launch

+Publish your app on the Apple App Store and/or the Google Play Store so users can find and download your app.

+###

+# Native plugin library

+##

+# GoNative APIs - Easily add powerful native features without writing native code

+##

+# Why GoNative?

+##

+# Resources